 Second Beach (at Stanley Park)

-Second Beach is located just 1.5 km from Third Beach, further down the Stanley Park Seawall.
+Second Beach is located just 1.5 kilometres from Third Beach, further down the Stanley Park Seawall.
 What makes Second Beach unique is its amenities.
 Not only are there two children’s playgrounds, but right along the ocean is one of the most popular outdoor heated swimming pools in the Lower Mainland.

 Second Beach is also a great place to watch the fireworks from during the Celebration of Light fireworks events in the summer (in years when they aren’t cancelled).